 The combination of the syrup, yogurt (two full cups of it!) and olive oil give this cake an incredible big crumb and luxe, super-moist texture.
-And, yes, you can taste the olive oil if you go with extra virgin – I love it and think it’s a fine companion for the sweet-but-tart meyer lemon, but if you’re not sure, try it with a lighter olive oil.
+And, yes, you can taste the olive oil if you go with extra virgin – I love it and think it’s a fine fruity-tasting companion for the sweet-but-tart meyer lemon, but if you’re not sure, try it with a lighter olive oil.
 You don’t taste as much of that green-y olive oil flavor that way.
 Either way – good stuff.

-Meyer Lemon Yogurt Olive Oil Cake
+Meyer Lemon Olive Oil Loaf

 For the cake:

 - 3 teaspoons baking powder

 - 3 eggs